 In today’s digital age, children are often found immersed in screens, spending hours indoors playing video games, watching ...

-In the latest evidence that meaningful social connections bolster health, a team from The University of Texas at Austin and University of Massachusetts Boston has found that regular time spent helping ...
+A new study from The University of Texas at Austin and the University of Massachusetts Boston found that regularly helping ...

 You probably know that exercise is good for you and that daily activity is associated with improved health.
 A lower risk of weight gain, diabetes, heart disease and some cancers are among a long list ...